pocc/ross.gg/content/post/julia/julia_versions.md

 1. Try to migrate to different >=v0.7 libraries with the same functionality
 2. Create or add to existing issue on the repo regarding >=0.7 plans
-3. Install a [julia venv](/post/julia-envs) for v0.6 for this project
+3. Install a Julia Venv <!-- Link Me when done /post/julia-envs --> for v0.6 for this project

 Keep in mind that projects get upgraded, so it's worthwhile to occasionally check back on repos to see if they've fixed it.